-If the state conducted any audits during the contract year to determine the accuracy, truthfulness, and completeness of the encounter and financial data submitted by the plans, what is the link(s) to the audit results?
+If the state conducted any audits during the contract year to determine the accuracy, truthfulness, and completeness Data Validation audits are conducted annually, and results are posted on the website.
+Results for data validation audits are under each line of business, the individual health plan, and the of the encounter and financial data submitted by the plans, what is the link(s) to the audit results?
 Refer to 42 CFR 438.602(e).